AshishS2407/AssetManagement-Simplyfi-Task-2/README.md

-# Asset Transfer
+# Asset Management

 ## Introduction
-This project implements an **Asset Transfer Chaincode** for Hyperledger Fabric.
+This project implements an **Asset Management Chaincode** for Hyperledger Fabric.
 The chaincode facilitates managing asset life cycles, including operations such as creating, reading, updating, and deleting assets.
 Additionally, users can query assets based on ownership.

 ## Features
 - **Create Asset:** Adds a new asset to the ledger with an ID, name, owner, and value.